jedi661/UoFiddler/README.md

 - Expanded the ToUpdate function to work with the zoom function and refresh properly.
 - Added indexed colors.
 - Added Label Colorcode
+- Added a "Draw" button to allow drawing on the image with the respective color.
+- Added an "Erase" button to allow using the mouse to erase a specific area.

 Version 4.11.19
 - Add Decripter Client (ConverterMultiPlugin)